Reviewable/Reviewable/docs/repositories.md

 ### Review status in GitHub PR

-This setting determines whether or not to post the current completion status of the review as a status check on GitHub.
+This setting determines whether or not to post the current completion status of the review as a commit status on GitHub under the context `code-review/reviewable`.
 Choose **On for visited reviews** to post only after a review has been visited at least once in Reviewable.

 ### Code coverage